-A. But do you believe, that CHRIST'S Blood and our Sins went away together?
+A. But do you believe, that Christ's Blood and our Sins event away together?

-F. To fay the Truth, I do not understand it.
+F. To say the Truth, I do not understand it.

 A. No!
-Why, did not Christ, when he was upon the Cross, take away, put an End to, blot out, and utterly destroy all our Sins for ever.
+Why, did not Christ, when he was upon the Cross, take away, put an End to, blot out and utterly destroy all our Sins for ever?